caiks/WBOT02/README.md

 check that 21-24 all have same multiplier

 growth rates of models 17 and 20 with a different mode initial are intermediate.
+Remove them?

+remove the models with sizes not equal to 1m?
+Simply ignore them.
+Ignore all bucketed scanned.

 Probably want a multiplier around 2 ie both on-diagonal, as well as regular spaced hotspots.
 Too small a multiplier suggests frequent siblings are being ignored.